ermi1999/ahadu/README.md

 # Ahadu

-A simple and intuitive programming language in Amharic.
+**A simple and intuitive programming language in Amharic.**

+> our little language is dynamicaly typed and follows c like syntax so you should be familiar with it.

 **to get started**